WebAssembly/spec/spectec/test-prose/TEST.md

 - the composite type comptype_u0 is valid if:
   - Either:
     - comptype_u0 is (STRUCT fieldtype*).
-    - For all fieldtype in fieldtype*, the field type fieldtype is valid.
+    - For all fieldtype in fieldtype*:
+      - the field type fieldtype is valid.
   - Or:
     - comptype_u0 is (ARRAY fieldtype).
     - fieldtype is valid.